AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 ## Administrator-level Configurations

+### Bot arguments

+- `-g` or `--guild`: Discord guild/server ID to send your slash commands to.
+If not specified, it may take up to an hour for your slash commands to show up.

+- `--allow-queue`: If this is true, the users are allowed to make any quantity of images for themselves at the same time.
+By default, users are restricted to one image at a time.

+- `--default-steps`: The default number of steps to use on `/image` or `>image`.

+- `--optimized-sd`: Whether or not to hide sampler or other options not available to optimized SD.

 ### config.yml for Stable Diffusion Executor

 If you have installed the Native Installation, you can find a simple configuration file in `dalle/dalle-flow/executors/stable/config.yml`.
 Here you can alter the default number of samples to generate at the same time along with the resolution of the images generated.